-The valuation of the Buy-in at 31st March 2021 was £413m (2020: £392m).
-The assumptions used are stated as being consistent with the Technical Provisions basis adopted by the Plan Trustee for funding purposes, as set out in the most recent Statement of Funding Principles in relation to the 31st March 2018 triennial valuation, adjusted for market conditions (in particular the discount rate and inflation assumptions) to 31st March 2021.
-The assumptions are reasonable under the flexibility provided by the Pensions Statement of Recommended Practice.
+The valuation of the buy-in contract at 31st March 2022 was £420m (2021: £413m).
+The assumptions used are stated as being consistent with the Technical Provisions basis adopted by the Plan Trustee for funding purposes, as set out in the most recent Statement of Funding Principles in relation to the 31st March 2018 triennial valuation, adjusted for market conditions (in particular the discount rate and inflation assumptions) to 31st March 2022.
+The assumptions are considered reasonable under the flexibility provided by the Pensions Statement of Recommended Practice.